02 min reading inBook reviews

 The Midnight Library - A review

-A reflective journey of a woman exploring alternate lives, emphasizing self-love, appreciation of simple joys, and understanding that perfection is a myth.
+A reflective journey of a woman exploring alternate lives, emphasising self-love, appreciation of simple joys, and understanding that perfection is a myth.

 The Midnight Library - A review

-What if you were unhappy with your life and given a second chance?
-Or a third chance?
-And one more after that?
-What if you had the opportunity to undo all of your life’s regrets; big and small?
-Where does one draw the line and say ‘yes I am finally content’?
+What if you were unhappy with your life and were given a second chance?
+Or a third?
+And another after that?
+What if you had the opportunity to undo all of your life’s regrets — big and small?
+Where does one finally draw the line and say, “Yes, I am content”?

-This book is written in a very non-complex, easy to read manner.
-There are no heavy metaphors or complicated writing techniques to spruce up the narrative.
-Just like the author advocates for the simple things in life that matter the most, he promotes this deep message for the way of life in the simplest of words.
-It is thought provoking.
-“You do not have to understand life, you just have to live life.”
+The novel is written in an uncomplicated, accessible style.
+There are no dense metaphors or elaborate literary devices to elevate the prose.
+Just as the author advocates for the simple things in life, he conveys his message in straightforward language.
+It is quietly thought-provoking.
+As the book suggests, “You do not have to understand life; you just have to live it.”

 Keep Reading